itskalvik/sgp-tools/docs/api/methods/index.md

 # `methods`: Optimization Algorithms

 This module provides various algorithms to optimize the sensor placements or paths.
+Use the `get_methods` method to retrieve an optimization method class by its string name.

 * **`ContinuousSGP`:** This method directly optimizes the inducing points of the `AugmentedSGPR` model to maximize the Evidence Lower Bound (ELBO).
 This is the main SGP-based optimization approach proposed in the papers associated with this library.